LSun0717/reggie-takeout/README.md

 ## reggie-takeout
 ### Introduction
-this is a JavaWeb project about takeout, and I'm still going
+this is a JavaWeb project about takeout, and I'm still going on

 if this project is helpful for you, I'll feel nice!
 ### Completed function